allistermaguire/bhyve-home-assistant/README.md

 ### Device State sensor

 A **device state** `sensor` entity is created for each device.
 This reports the state of the device, for example `auto` or `off`.
 A device may be switched to `off` either manually through the B-hyve app, or may be automatically set when battery levels are too low to operate the device correctly.

+### Zone Soil Moisture sensor

+A **zone Soil Moisture** `sensor` entity is created for each zone if a Smart Watering program is enabled.
+This reports the Soil Moisture level of the zone.

 ### Zone Watering History sensor